-Pittman Robertson Act
+Pittman-Robertson Act

-The excise tax is set by law at 11% of the wholesale price for long guns and ammunition and 10% for handguns.
+The excise tax is set by law at 11% of the wholesale price for long guns, ammunition, bows, and certain archery equipment.
+It is 10% for handguns.
 It is paid by manufacturers, producers, and importers and applies to all commercial sales and imports, whether their purpose is hunting, sport shooting, or personal defense.

 This tax is handled by the Department of the Treasury, which turns the funds over to the U.S. Fish and Wildlife Service (USFWS) for apportionments to states.